 Your third will be spent abroad and you will return to WBS for your fourth your, in which you could study Business and Society in Europe; Critical Issues in Management; Business and Society in Europe and a selection of elective modules.

 *The modules mentioned above may be subject to change.
 Please read our terms and conditions for more detailed information.

 Trading Analyst, Goldman Sachs; Finance Analyst, Amazon; Logistics Analyst, Jaguar Landrover; Assistant Auditor, KPMG Audit LLP; Merchandising Executive, Abercrombie & Fitch.
 Some graduates have chosen to start their own businesses or work with other start-ups.

-A level: AAA, including Spanish or at least CEFR B2 in Spanish in all four language skills - reading, writing, listening and speaking.
+A level: AAA, including German or at least CEFR B2 in German in all four language skills - reading, writing, listening and speaking.

-IB: 38 points overall, including Higher Level 5 in Spanish or at least CEFR B2 in Spanish in all four language skills - reading, writing, listening and speaking.
+IB: 38 points overall, including Higher Level 5 in German or at least CEFR B2 in German in all four language skills - reading, writing, listening and speaking.

-You must also have a GCSE grade A in Mathematics and GCSE grade A in at least one humanities or social science subject.
+You must also have a GCSE grade A (or equivalent) in Mathematics and GCSE grade A (or equivalent) in at least one humanities or social science subject.